-- 1. Before powering your controller for the first time, please double check your wiring.
-Bad wiring is the number one reason for controller failures.
-Ensure the motor you are powering up is securely fastened.
+- 1. Before powering your controller for the first time, please check your wiring.
+Poor wiring is the number one reason for controller failures.
+Ensure the motor you are using is securely fastened.
 An unsecured motor starting at full speed can torque twist (jump around on your bench) and tear wires out of connectors and potentially cause harm you as well as damage the motor or controller!
-So please use common sense while testing! - Ensure that all your connections are secure and cannot vibrate or pull loose.
+So please use common sense while test-ing! - Ensure that all your connections are secure and cannot vibrate or pull loose.
 A poorly fitted wire ripped from a source voltage connection can DESTROY the controller.
 Check that any adjustable settings are configured correctly (or as closely to optimal positions as possible).
 You can always fine tune things once the controller is switched on. - 3.
 Use adequate wire!
 If your wires are too thin they will not carry the current you require and will cause voltage sagging at the controller.
-This may also cause your wiring to heat up or even ignite, possibly igniting other flammable materials near your project including fumes from your battery! - 4.
-The main 8 way terminal block has dual connections for each connection.
-For this you have two options, the first is to run two 25A wires to each connection or the second is to use a heavier gauge wire and split the copper into two, then run one to each screw terminal.
-This is handy if your wire is too thick to fit into a single screw terminal (see page 3 for more details)
+This may also cause your wiring to heat up or even ignite, possibly igniting other flammable materials near your project including fumes from your battery!

-Out of the box, your controller will be setup for the control method you selected when ordering.
+Out of the box, your controller will be setup for the control method you selected when you placed your order.
 So if you ordered a hall effect throttle with your controller then we will have setup the controller for hall effect.
 If you ordered a potentiometer then we will have everything setup and ready to run a potentiometer.
 As a customer, Don't you find it convenient when you can simply plug something in and start using it?
 So do we.